adbroido/SFAnalysis/README.md

 # Scale-free network analysis

-This repo contains the code for analyzing scale-free patterns in networks as described in this paper(https://www.nature.com/articles/s41467-019-08746-5).
+This repo contains the code for analyzing scale-free patterns in networks as described in [this paper](https://www.nature.com/articles/s41467-019-08746-5).
 The data sets used in the paper are in the *degreesequences* directory.

 ## Citation information